rschmucker/ruffle-and-riley/README.md

 **Set up the tutoring script:**

 * Tutoring script generation: We illustrate the automated script generation process in a notebook (``./notebooks/question_generation.ipynb``).
 Copy the raw lesson text into the variable ``LESSON_TEXT`` and run the full notebook.
 The last code block will output the final tutoring script.
-* Configure agents: Copy the raw tutoring scrip text into the variable ``eukaryoticCellText`` in the file ``./src/components/content/eukaryoticCellText``.
+* Configure agents: Copy the raw tutoring script text from the notebook into the variable ``eukaryoticCellText`` in the file ``./src/components/content/eukaryoticCellText``.

 <div align="center">
 <figure>